Unreal Engine 5 and Apple Silicon Mac M1

 It will also be interesting to see what WWDC 2021 will have in store for us, but it is at least a week away.
 Also, knowing Apple, I have zero expectations for making the life easier for game development, so do not have high hopes.

-As things develop in the area of Apple Silicon compatibility with Unreal Engine, I will be recording new videos on the topic, at the very minimum testing the upcoming 4.27 builds and trying to open up that exact problematic scene, so if you don’t want to miss that – subscribe to our Youtube channel.
+As things develop in the area of Apple Silicon compatibility with Unreal Engine, I will be recording new videos on the topic, at the very minimum testing the upcoming 4.27 builds and trying to open up that exact problematic scene, so if you don’t want to miss that – subscribe to my Youtube channel.